kailashchoudhary11/LeetConnect/README.md

 ## Contributing

+## Contributing

 We welcome contributions from the open-source community!
-If you have ingenious ideas for new features, clever improvements, or pesky bugs to squash, please open an issue and discuss with us.
+If you have ingenious ideas for new features, clever improvements, or pesky bugs to squash, please [open an issue](https://github.com/kailashchoudhary11/leetconnect/issues) and discuss with us.

+Before contributing, please review our [Contribution Guidelines](CONTRIBUTING.md) for detailed instructions on how to get started with development, set up your local environment, and submit your contributions.

+Your contributions are valuable, and we appreciate your help in making LeetConnect even better!

 ## License